 Quite Handy and Attractive

-Though the cooking set is quite rugged-build, it still retains the lightness of aluminium.
+Though the cooking set is quite rugged-build, it still retains the lightness of aluminum.
 You can move them easily around the kitchen.
 And the smooth finishing and sleek design go with every modern kitchen.
 And the cooking sets are quite economical options too.

 Hard-Anodized Cookware Disadvantages: